kimbring2/AlphaStar_Implementation/README.md

 $ python run_reinforcement_learning.py --workspace_path /home/kimbring2/AlphaStar_Implementation/ --training True --gpu_use True --save_model True
 ```

 > :issue: **Reinforcement Learning code of this Github does not show good performance.
-I confirm that performance is dramatically improved when using feature_unit and Transformer network.
-Although it has not been updated to Github, you can download it from [Google Drive](https://drive.google.com/drive/folders/1i9pooreywMpv7RERHHcc3ve_u-5FwKLg?usp=sharing).
+I confirm that performance is dramatically improved when using the Transformer network for the feature_unit.
+Although it has not been updated to Github, you can download it from my [Google Drive](https://drive.google.com/drive/folders/1i9pooreywMpv7RERHHcc3ve_u-5FwKLg?usp=sharing).
 I will update it soon on GitHub after finishing test.**:

 You can run code of Google Drive by using below command.
 ```
-python3.8 run.py --training True --gpu_use True --workspace_path /home/kimbring2/AlphaStar_Implementation/ --gradient_clipping 1.0 --learning_rate 0.0001
+python run.py --training True --gpu_use True --workspace_path /home/kimbring2/AlphaStar_Implementation/ --gradient_clipping 1.0 --learning_rate 0.0001
 ```

 I provide a FullyConv, AlphaStar style model.
 You can change a model by using the model_name argument.
 Default is FullyConv model.